Fantastic Targets for Concept Erasure in Diffusion Models and Where To Find Them

 \section{Acknowledgements}

-The Commonwealth of Australia (represented by the Advanced Strategic Capabilities Accelerator) supports this research through a Defence Science Partnerships agreement.
-Dinh Phung further acknowledges the support from the Australian Research Council (ARC) Discovery Project DP250100262.
+This work was supported by the Australian Defence Science and Technology (DST) Group through the Next Generation Technology Fund (NGTF) scheme and the Department of Defence, Australia, via the Advanced Strategic Capabilities Accelerator (ASCA) program.
+Dinh Phung further acknowledged the support from the Australian Research Council (ARC) Discovery Project DP250100262.
 The authors would like to thank the anonymous reviewers for their insightful feedback and valuable suggestions, which have significantly enhanced the quality of this work.